-* the known risks of not breastfeeding should be taken into consideration when discussing use of possible medication or exposure to one or more environmental contaminants.
+* the known risks of not breastfeeding should be taken into consideration when discussing the use of possible medication or exposure to one or more environmental contaminants.

-* women who have undergone breast surgery may have difficulties with breastfeeding.
+* Women who have undergone breast surgery may have difficulties with breastfeeding.
 ILCA recommends that physicians performing such surgery on a young or fertile woman should fully evaluate the need, the procedures used, the costs (physical and psychological), the long-term risks of such surgery, use the procedure least likely to create later problems, and then only after fully informing the woman of the future potential risk to her ability to breastfeed.

 * breast milk contains many specific and non-specific factors that may protect against HIV infection or influence the course of the disease.